acend/kubernetes-basics-training/README.md

 The main part are the labs, which can be found at [content/en/docs](content/en/docs).

 ## Hugo

-Kubernetes Techlab is built using the static page generator [Hugo](https://gohugo.io/) and published under [kubernetes-techlab.k8s.puzzle.ch](https://kubernetes-techlab.k8s.puzzle.ch/).
+Kubernetes Techlab is built using the static page generator [Hugo](https://gohugo.io/) and is published at [kubernetes-techlab.k8s.puzzle.ch](https://kubernetes-techlab.k8s.puzzle.ch/).

 The page uses the [docsy theme](https://github.com/google/docsy) which is included as a Git Submodule.